hyperspy/hyperspy/doc/user_guide/tools.rst

     It is possible to transform any :py:class:`~.signal.Signal` subclass in a :py:class:`~._signals.spectrum.Spectrum` or :py:class:`~._signals.image.Image`
     subclass using the following :py:class:`~.signal.Signal` methods:
-    :py:meth:`~.signal.Signal.as_image`, * :py:meth:`~.signal.Signal.as_spectrum`.
+    :py:meth:`~.signal.Signal.as_image` and :py:meth:`~.signal.Signal.as_spectrum`.
     In addition :py:class:`~._signals.spectrum.Spectrum` instances can be
     transformed in images using :py:meth:`~._signals.spectrum.Spectrum.to_image`
     and image instances in spectrum instances using :py:meth:`~._signals.image.Image.to_spectrum`.
 When transforming between
-    spectrum and image classes the order in which the data array is stored in memory is modified to improve performance and several functions, e.g. plotting or decomposing, will behave differently.
+    spectrum and image classes the order in which the data array is stored in memory is modified to improve performance.
+Also,
+    some functions, e.g. plotting or decomposing, will behave differently.

 `signal_type`
     Describes the nature of the signal.
 It can be any string, normally the